herrhelms/beekeeper/README.md

 -

-For your convenience there are links to access your timesheets and to edit the projects file from within the app. **You need to restart the application** whenever you make changes to the projects file.
+For your convenience there are links to access your timesheets and to edit the projects file from within the app.

 -